ethereum/hive/README.md

 different block sources is that specifying a single chain is more optimal, but tests requiring forking chains cannot create a single chain.

-Beside the standardized chain configurations, clients can in general be modified behavior-wise in quite a few ways that are mostly supported by all clients, yet are implemented differently in each.
+Besides the standardized chain configurations, clients can in general be modified behavior-wise in quite a few ways that are mostly supported by all clients, yet are implemented differently in each.
 As such, each possible behavioral change required by some validator or simulator is characterized by an environment variable, which clients should interpret as best as they can.